apache/druid-website-src/druid-powered.md

 The [Pollfish](https://www.pollfish.com/) real-time analytics platform enables researchers to analyze survey data from over half-a-billion consumers across the world, informing advertising, branding, market research, content, and product strategies.
 Druid is used alongside Apache Kafka, Spark, Flink, Akka Streams, Finatra / Finagle microservices, Cassandra, PostgreSQL, Hive, and Scruid – an open source Scala library for Apache Druid.

+## Poshmark

+Poshmark uses Druid for reporting to monitor key business metrics and data exploration in real-time.

 ## PubNative

 PubNative uses Druid for its real-time reports and analysis of millions of daily ad views, clicks, conversions and other events.